Menu

 BASIC TRAIL INFO

-The Toolona Creek Circuit delivers one waterfall after another so if you want to do some waterfall chasing, this is your hike.
+The Toolona Creek Circuit delivers one waterfall after another so if you want to do some waterfall chasing at Green Mountains, this is your hike.

 Initially, the track is the same as for the Box Forest Circuit but then branches off to follow Toolona Creek.